 A well-known code of ethics for Thai Massage therapists is the Thai Massage Practitioner Code of Ethics, which additionally incorporates the Five Precepts of Buddhism:

-The Wai Khru ceremony in Thailand is a ritual saying thanks to your teachers going back in time up to paying respect to the Lord Buddha.
-These ceremonies are not unique to Thai Massage.
-You will find Wai Khru rituals specific to certain arts, jobs, various subcultures and the like across Thailand.
+The Wai Khru ceremony in Thailand is a ritual in which one gives thanks to one’s teachers going back in time up to paying respect to the Lord Buddha.
+These ceremonies are not unique to Thai Massage or TTM.
+You will find Wai Khru rituals specific to certain arts, jobs, and various subcultures across Thailand.

 Not only will Thai masseurs and teachers usually take a moment of silence, reflection, concentration and (Buddhist) meditation just before a massage session or class, as said before, it’s also a solemn testimony of respect and thankfulness to Dr. Jivaka Komarabhacca.